Binge Eating Disorder

 Treatment

-The goal of treatment is to end problem behaviors and return to and stay at a healthy weight.
-Choices are:
+The goal of treatment is to end problem eating behaviors.
+It is also to reach and keep a healthy weight.
+Treatment may include:

 • Working with a dietitian to lose weight safely

-• Mental health counseling methods, such as individual or group cognitive-behavioral therapy
+• Mental health counseling, such as individual or group cognitive-behavioral therapy

 • Medicines to reduce binge eating symptoms